 Urinary incontinence occurs in men and women of all ages but it is common in the elderly.
 Most people resolve to live with the condition by using diapers, taking medication, and opting for surgery.
 However, physiotherapy is one of the most successful treatment options for increasing bladder control.

-When bladder or the pelvic floor muscles weaken, this results in urinary incontinence as well as conditions such as constipation and diarrhea since the muscles support the rectum, bladder, and other important organs.
+When bladder or the pelvic floor muscles weaken, this results in urinary incontinence as well as conditions such as constipation and diarrhea.
+This is because the pelvic floor muscles support the rectum, bladder, and other important organs.
 Many of these conditions affect both women & men.
 Some are specific to women of middle and mature adult age.

 In addition to age-related urinary incontinence, some common reasons for urinary incontinence are: